 - 1. Understand the meaning of direct labour and its importance; - 2.
 Understand the difference between direct and indirect labour; - 3.
-Explain the meaning and causes of labour turnover and methods of its measurement; - 4.
-Describe various methods of time keeping and time booking; - 5.
-Understand the mechanism of calculating wages according to time rate and piece rate system of labourremunertion; - 6.
-Discuss various incentive plans of labour remuneration and their effect on cost and profit; and - 7.
-Explain the meaning of certain key terms.

-Rapid development of the technology and invention of advanced machines has reduced the role of human resources in the modern business organizations; however, their intervention cannot be eliminated from manufacturing or the services industry, therefore, labour is the most critical component of any business organisation.
+Explain the meaning and causes of labour turnover; - 4.
+Estimate labour turnover using different techniques; - 5.
+Compare and analyse different methods of time keeping and time booking; - 6.
+Analyse time rate and piece rate system for estimation of wages; - 7.
+Evaluate the impact of labour incentive plans on cost and rapid development of the technology and invention of advanced machines has reduced the role of human resources in the modern business organizations; However, their intervention cannot be eliminated from manufacturing or the services industry, therefore, labour is the most critical component of any business organisation.